NaeemHussainN/NaeemHussainN/README.md

 ---

 <p align="left" style="font-size:16px; line-height:22px;">
-I am a student pursuing a double degree in Business Administration (BBA) with a concentration in Finance and Computer Science, with a strong focus on quantitative analysis, algorithmic problem-solving, and financial engineering.
+I am a student pursuing a double degree in Business Administration (BBA) with a concentration in Finance and Computer Science, with a strong interest in quantitative analysis, algorithmic problem-solving, and financial engineering.

 ---